AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 ## Other

-Errors not thrown by msal, such as server errors
+Errors not thrown by MSAL, such as server errors.

 ### Access to fetch at [url] has been blocked by CORS policy